 Finally, some failures do not display syslog anomalies before ticket generation.
 Analyzing these failures shows that for the majority of their tickets (80%), syslogs will display anomalous patterns within 15 min after the ticket generation, i.e., as reported in [i.16], “patterns of failures become visible at the NFV layer after a small delay, which can be leveraged by NFV for trouble ticket analysis, diagnosis and management”.

-D.2 Comparison of prediction models using KPIs
+E.2 Comparison of prediction models using KPIs

 To evaluate the anomaly prediction models the authors of [i.17] have used four KPIs computed from LTE operations data: with a step size of 15 min for an observation window of 24 hours, 96 values were provided for each KPI.
 As data were collected during 68 days, the total number of observations was 6573 per KPI.